hashicorp/terraform/website/docs/backends/types/oss.html.md

 Terraform state will be written into the file `path/mystate/version-1.tfstate`.
 The `TableStore` must have a primary key of type `string`.

-## Using the OSS remote state
+## Data Source Configuration

-To make use of the OSS remote state we can use the [`terraform_remote_state` data source](/docs/providers/terraform/d/remote_state.html).
+To make use of the OSS remote state in another configuration, use the [`terraform_remote_state` data source](/docs/providers/terraform/d/remote_state.html).